 - Slack - you may face a similar problem to email.
 Slack can get noisy.
 If you have a particular channel for these type of announcements, this may be a good solution.
 But once again, don't expect everyone to read your update.

 The key is to communicate the message in a way where there's the least amount of noise.
-This will vary depending on how your company communicates.
-We are working on a solution to help.
-If you'd like to learn more, feel free to contact us.
+This will vary depending on how your company communicates, but you need to make sure it's in a visible place.

 What should the weekly CEO update have?